 My note: I personally don’t care for the canister type freezers since it is impossible to further chill them once you start.
 You can add more ice and rock salt to the old fashioned kind to keep the temperature lowered.
 Of course if you are lucky enough to have a self-refrigerating kind – go for it -more power to you I say!
 Mine is an inexpensive electric model that uses ice and salt and I bought it for under 20 dollars.
 I sold my more expensive freezer canister model at our last garage sale. 🙁

 Also this month, I made an Apple Cider Carmel Ice Cream that was pretty fabulous too.
 Danielle at Habeas Brulee gave me the idea.
 I did already have Kate Zuckerman’s book The Sweet Life, but I had not tried that recipe until Danielle wrote about it in her post.
-It is a very grown up type ice cream with a bit of a tang- a definite Tarte Tatin flavour.
+It is a very grown up type ice cream with a bit of a tang- a definite Tarte Tatin flavor.
 Kate, who is the pastry chef at Chanterelle restaurant in New York City, recommends pairing it with her Walnut, Currant and Cinnamon Rugelach and I haven’t tried that yet, but I will soon.
 It has Autumn type flavors for me so I will be revisiting it throughout Summer and into the Fall.